Dave's Computers

 Computers

-my office
+my office 2010-05-02

-my old computers
+my office my old computers

-I basically have four PCs that are running 24/7, so I decided to have them do something useful (besides run µTorrent, record TV, and receive email).
+Since my computers are on all the time, I decided to have them do something useful (besides run µTorrent, record TV, and receive email).
 I've started running Folding@home clients on some of my machines.
-Since my Playstation 3 is also on 24/7, I run a client on it as well.
-I joined the AVS Forum team because they are active (with lots of PS3 users) and it's also a great forum that was helpful when I was buying my plasma TV.
-You can track my progress at KakaoStats or just look at the image below.
+I actually started out using my Playstation 3, but don't fold on it any more.
+I initially joined the AVS Forum team because they were fairly active (with lots of PS3 users) and it's also a great forum that was helpful when I was buying my plasma TV.
+I reached #3 on the team but then switched to Free Republic Folders - A Tribute to Ronald Reagan.
+Now (as of July 18, 2010) I'm folding for the [H]orde in addition to helping the [H]ard|OCP team with other distributed computing projects to increase their DC Vault ranking.
+You can track my personal stats for all projects at Free-DC.

 Folding@home stats